nainasb/nainasb.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm a 4th year Ph.D. candidate in Computer Science at the University of Illinois Urbana-Champaign, where I'm advised by professor [**Hari Sundaram**](https://sundaram.cs.illinois.edu).
-My work is at the intersection of social network analysis and game theory, and focuses on attempting to understand human decision-making via modeling and simulation as well as participatory methods.
+I do work at the intersection of social network analysis and game theory, and my focus is on understanding human decision-making via modeling and simulation as well as participatory methods.

+Currently, I'm working on two research tracks:

+1. Modeling community and institutional trust, and designing interventions to increase that trust.
+2. Understanding incentives for people to participate in systems that might save them money, or otherwise increase their well-being.